Fresh vs. Frozen Donor Eggs:

 Success Rates: Fresh vs. Frozen Eggs

 Success rates are a key factor in determining whether to choose fresh or frozen donor eggs.
 The good news is that both options are widely used in IVF and can lead to successful outcomes.
-According to the American Society for Reproductive Medicine (ASRM), pregnancy rates per embryo transfer are:

 -